alexk99/the_router/conf_options.md

  Note: that you should enclose path to file with '"'.

 ### Runtime commands
-are the commands that can be executed while a router is working.
-You could also use any of this commands in the runtime section of the router configuarion file but without rcli prefix.
+Runtime commands are the commands that can be either executed via rcli interface or used in the runtime section of the configuration file.

 ### ip addr
  * ip addr add